PilarCha/cquence-challenge/README.md

 - I have incorporated 3 automatic tests

 ## Things I would do before shipping to production
-- More catches for errors.
+- Include more error handling logic.
 A lot of my code doesn't take into account if the server is down.
-- Include status Codes into the response from the server.
-100-500 codes
+- Include standard status codes into the server responses.
-- Have the api return 8 results from the db.
-Having the Frontend due so isn't optimal.
+- Add logic to API call to return the 8 results.
 - Incorporate E2E testing.
-Since this is just a prototype we don't know how the final product will look.
-The UI will probably change.

 ## Cquence Front-End Coding Challenge (Video Fuse)